 Have a Plan.
 We build a portfolio with broad diversification among multiple asset classes.
 We consider your goals and constraints, market and economic news, asset valuations, taxes, fees and expenses and portfolio risk.
 We do not predict the future and don’t believe frequent trading or trendy strategies are advisable.
 We select the investments for your portfolio — these can include stocks, bonds, mutual funds, exchange traded funds and other securities.

 Monitor and Communicate.
-We monitor the individual investments in your portfolio, their performance and risk characteristics and make changes as appropriate.
+We monitor your individual investments, their performance and risk characteristics and make changes as appropriate as part of our investment portfolio management.
 We rebalance your portfolio to bring your allocation back in line with the target.
 Communication is key.
 We meet with you and report back to you your results.
 Transparency and clarity are hallmarks of our fiduciary duty to our clients.

 Academic Research.
 This provides the foundation for the investment decisions we make.
 A pragmatic and thoughtful approach requires a touchstone.
 We lean on the academic research of others to form the framework of our portfolios.